patternfly/patternfly-react/packages/react-core/src/demos/Page.md

 import BarsIcon from '@patternfly/react-icons/dist/esm/icons/bars-icon';
 import AttentionBellIcon from '@patternfly/react-icons/dist/esm/icons/attention-bell-icon';
 import LightbulbIcon from '@patternfly/react-icons/dist/esm/icons/lightbulb-icon';
+import {
+Dropdown as DropdownDeprecated,
+DropdownGroup as DropdownGroupDeprecated,
+DropdownItem as DropdownItemDeprecated,
+DropdownToggle,
+KebabToggle
+} from '@patternfly/react-core/deprecated';

 - All examples set the `isManagedSidebar` prop on the Page component to have the sidebar automatically close for smaller screen widths.
 You can also manually control this behavior by not adding the `isManagedSidebar` prop and instead: